 The biological mom of that adopted baby might even become the babysitter for her child, whom she will raise to be her very own BFF.

-To satisfy my curiosity, and to put things like grocery shopping off further, I looked up both these movies, and I was wrong about both, which means I need to put off the grocery shopping indefinitely.
+To satisfy my curiosity, and to put things like grocery shopping off further, I looked up both the plots of these movies, and I was wrong about both of them, which means I need to put off the grocery shopping indefinitely.

 There is more to Lifetime movies than I had originally suspected.
 There was no baby in the Deadly Adoption to begin with!